Jsisie/Java-Good-Practices/README.md

 Immutable object considered as a tuple.
 We can create methods inside the Record just like for a Class.
 Records are created with the "*new*" keyword just like a classic object.

-By default records have an all arguments constructor which is called *canonical constructor*.
+By default, records have an all arguments constructor which is called *canonical constructor*.
 It is common to redefine the constructor to add checks and verifications.
 It exists a "compact" canonical constructor for this :

 ```java
 public record Person(String name, int age) {